Why do i have dandruff in my eyebrows?

 What Causes Dandruff on Eyebrows?

-The skin under your eyebrows naturally sheds, but when oil balance or yeast growth is disrupted, flakes become more noticeable.
+The skin under your eyebrows naturally sheds, but when oil balance, irritation or yeast growth is disrupted, flakes can become more noticeable.
 The main causes include:

 1. Seborrhoeic Dermatitis

-This is the most common cause.
-It’s triggered by an overgrowth of the yeast Malassezia, which feeds on natural oils in the skin.
+This is one of the most common causes.
+It is linked to an overgrowth of the yeast Malassezia, which feeds on natural oils in the skin.
 The result is redness, mild inflammation, and greasy or dry flakes around the brows.
 Learn more about different types of dandruff.

 2. Dry Skin